 Your Rights as the Victim of a Drunk Driver

 Of all serious motor vehicle accidents, the ones that could have been easily avoided are always the most difficult to cope with.
 When someone exhibits extraordinary negligence, they must be held accountable for their actions.
 This is particularly true when it comes to a person who has chosen to operate a motor vehicle while intoxicated.
-There are so many options available to the public that when a drunk driver causes a serious accident, there is absolutely no plausible excuse.
+There are so many options available to the public to avoid driving under the influence that when a drunk driver causes a serious accident, there is absolutely no plausible excuse.

 First, we will quickly focus on the vast number of ways people avoid driving while intoxicated.
-These methods are extremely well-known, yet they bare repeating for the sole reason that so many people still make the poor choice to drink and drive.
-Having a designated driver is the most obvious way to avoid this situation.
-Have a friend hold your keys, or take a cab or an Uber out to the party.
-Only allow yourself to drink within walking distance of your home or other desired residence.
-And always avoid “beer runs” by purchasing your alcohol while sober, beforehand.
+These methods are extremely well-known yet they bare repeating for the sole reason that so many people still make the poor choice to drink and drive.
+Having a designated driver is the most common way to avoid this situation.
+You can also take a cab or an Uber out to the party.
+Only allow yourself to drink within walking distance of your home or other desired residence, and always avoid “beer runs” by purchasing your alcohol beforehand while sober.

-Nevertheless, there are always those who will neglect the aforementioned simple methods of avoidance, and choose to get behind the wheel while drunk, anyway.
+Despite these options, there are always those who will neglect the aforementioned simple methods of avoidance, and choose to get behind the wheel while drunk..
 For that reason, far too many people are injured or killed because of someone else’s blatant disregard for other people’s safety.
 Those people must be held responsible for providing the financial recovery of their victim’s injuries.
 After being the victim of an accident because of an intoxicated driver, you must always contact an attorney first and foremost.

 The laws in Delaware are very specific when someone decides to show their negligence in this manner.
-Driving while intoxicated applies not only to car crashes but trucking accidents, planes, buses, boats, ATV’s, etc. The laws are cut and dry to a degree, but there are always further complications that your qualified and experienced attorney can handle for you.
-Obviously, the intoxicated driver is fighting a losing battle, but there are more avenues to your claim that should be explored for your rightful benefit.
+Driving while intoxicated applies not only to car crashes but also trucking accidents, planes, buses, boats, and ATV’s.
+The laws are cut and dry to a degree, but there are always further complications that your qualified and experienced attorney can handle for you.
+The intoxicated driver is fighting a losing battle, but there are more avenues to your claim that should be explored for your rightful benefit.